 3. The model of the power park module shall demonstrate that it is suitable for simulating the fault-ride-through capability in accordance with point (a) of Article 16(3).

 4. The simulation shall be deemed successful if the model demonstrates compliance with the conditions set out in point (a) of Article 16(3).

+5. For EVs in pools, the pooling mechanisms shall be proofed, so that the overall pooling behaviour can be used for compliance simulations.

 CHAPTER 7